 Without really understanding the signs (yes, we might be bad at this), we used a good logic plan that I cherish: By going right, you can’t be wrong.

 The path continued on a road, but we went exploring.
 By following the small tracks, to stay as close as possible to the valley that we saw from the bridge (on the right side, of course), we arrived at a wonderful viewpoint allowing us to have one last look at the Bastei stone bridge and its surroundings.
-This was definitely the most beautiful scenery yet and with the satisfaction of being almost alone in the place.
+This was the most beautiful scenery yet and with the satisfaction of being almost alone in the place.

-We eventually took a path that leads you to some stairs going down between the rocks, to a gorge, and some amazing small clearings.
+We eventually took a path that led you to some stairs going down between the rocks, to a gorge, and some amazing small clearings.
 The first part of the hike to Bastei Bridge was about having an open view of the valley, while the second was about feeling small between the walls of rock.
 For me, this was the best part.
-It really cuts you from reality and you feel immersed in an adventure film taking place in some enchanting places.
+It cuts you from reality and you feel immersed in an adventure film taking place in some enchanting places.

 Making the trip in this order was luckily the best idea.
 It wasn’t too warm to climb in the morning.
-Plus, the cold of the rocks and the humidity of the moss was highly appreciated during the afternoon.
+Plus, the cold of the rocks and the humidity of the moss were highly appreciated during the afternoon.
 At noon the sun was now giving his best.

 The trip finished by following a river where you can rent a rowing boat or a pedal boat.
 Then, you come back to the village where fish restaurants seem to be the specialty.